Rituals and Habits

 I’m sure you can think of another million rituals and habits we use in our world.
 In fact, not an hour goes by without us shrinking whatever is happening around us to a digestible taste, size and portion by means of ritual, habit or addiction.

-- Listen to children: It just takes the fresh look of a child to ask ‘why?’ from time to time.
+- Listen to children: It just takes the fresh look of a child to ask “Why?” (around the age of three) or the sense of independence to say “So?” (around the age of eight) from time to time;

-- Connect with weird people – the complete outsiders in rank and order of your community
+- Connect with weird people – the complete outsiders in rank and order of your community: those from a profession or culture you would otherwise never connect with.
+Of course, ‘weird’ is a definition defined by rituals ;

-- Limbo: when you are heavily involved in a change that determines the course of your life and habits drastically.
-For example when a person close to you deceases, or you lose your job.
+- Limbo: when you are involved in a change that drastically changes the course of your life.
+For example when a person close to you deceases, or when you lose your job;

 - Read all of Dr Suess books, especially The Sneetches.